-Worksheet: Real-Life Applications of the Pythagorean Theorem
+Worksheet: Applications on the Pythagorean Theorem

 In this worksheet, we will practice applying the Pythagorean theorem in geometric questions and real-life situations.